-He continued in this vein, summarizing his other reforms, and emphasizing that if she would say that he must stop smoking, then he would.112 Poor Livy must have been left in a quandry, not knowing if he wanted her to say the words, or preferred that she not do so.
+He continued in this vein, summarizing his other reforms, and emphasizing that if she would say that he must stop smoking, then he would.
+Poor Livy must have been left in a quandry, not knowing if he wanted her to say the words, or preferred that she not do so.

-A sequal to the smoking reform appeared in a letter to Twichell after Twain's marriage.
+A sequel to the smoking reform appeared in a letter to Twichell after Twain's marriage.
 Twain wrote, December 19, 1870:

+166Dixon Wecter, ed., The Love Letters of Mark Twain, pp. 134-136.
+167Ibid., p.136.
 Smoke?
-I always smoke from 3 till 5 Sunday afternoons - and in New York the other day I smoked a week, day and night.
+I always smoke from 3 till 5 Sunday afternoons -- and in New York the other day I smoked a week, day and night.
 But when Livy is well I smoke only those two hours on Sunday.
 I'm "boss" of the habit, now, and shall never let it boss me any more.
-Originally, I quit solely on Livy's account (not that I believed there was the faintest reason in the matter, but just as I would deprive myself of sugar in my coffee if she wished it, or quit wearing socks if she thought them immoral,) and I stick to it yet on Livy's account, and shall always continue to do so, without a pang.113
+Originally, I quit solely on Livy's account (not that I believed there was the faintest reason in the matter, but just as I would deprive myself of sugar in my coffee if she wished it, or quit wearing socks if she thought them immoral,) and I stick to it yet on Livy's account, and shall always continue to do so, without a pang.

 Twain may have even wished that Livy would declare that socks were immoral, so that he could have the pleasure of giving them up.
 He liked to reform, but, whenever he found a reform inconvenient, he felt free to relapse.
 Here he has not stopped smoking, though he mentioned that he had quit previously.
 However, slowly he began once more, during certain hours in the house, and constantly when he could "sneak" out to New York since there is much pleasure in doing forbidden, or partially forbidden, things.
+Twain also mentions a rather curious time for smoking.
+One would think that Sunday would be considered a most sinful time to smoke, since one usually avoided worldly recreations on Sunday.
 Evidently Twain managed to circumvent Livy's objections, if there were any.

-Mark Twain and Olivia Langdon were married February 2, 1870.114 Letters after their marriage are full of their happiness and also contain outlandish statements about Livy's behavior.
-These stories, which Twain loved to invent, were, unfortunately, taken seriously by many Twain critics.
+Mark Twain and Olivia Langdon were married February 2, 1870.
+Letters after their marriage are full of their happiness and also contain outlandish statements about Livy's behavior.
+These stories, which Twain loved to invent, were, unfortunately, taken seriously by many of the Twain critics.
 However, the teasing aspect of these comments has often been neglected.
 Twain loved to pretend that his lady-like wife was a tyrant, a "fearsome Amazonian virago."
-115 He had practiced the same trick with Mrs. Fairbanks and his mother.
-Those who knew Livy were usually amused by such a characterization, and they also were
+He had practiced the same trick with Mrs. Fairbanks and his mother.
+Those who knew Livy were usually amused by such a characterization, and they also were aware of the fact that Livy usually read Twain's letters before they were sent, often adding comments of her own.
+In addition to the affectionate teasing, these letters also show Twain's continued love and delight in his young wife.